Alternating color tuck stitch shapes on striped ground

 Color separations for larger scale mosaics and mazes

 There are many ways to achieve the same goals.
-In converting small-scale repeats, one option is to begin with a file previously used and separated, magnified to 1800X.
+One option for converting small-scale repeats is to begin with a file previously used and separated, magnified to 1800X.

 1. using the rectangle select tool, begin on row 1, extending the handle outside the image, I work from left to right

-2. hold down the shift key, and continue selecting every other row.
+2. hold down the shift key and continue selecting every other row.
 As each row is selected, it is outlined with dots.
 The handles to the right and left of that row serve as guides as to the last row worked, moving up as separation progresses.
 Clicking on the rectangle select tool at any point fixes the layer, and the dotted lines will disappear.
 The process could be performed in steps, with guides placed before color inverting the previous steps in the sequence and moving on to the next.
 The guides remain until they are removed by clicking on the check mark beside show guides, or with the Image / GuidesRemove all Guides command.

-This method may be more error-prone than using layers or colors to alpha to render rows transparent when developing large designs.
+This method may be more error-prone than using layers or colors to make rows transparent when developing large designs.

-The file then must be color-inverted and lengthened X2 before knitting.
+The final file must be color-inverted and lengthened X2 before knitting.
 The result matches the separation in the previous post.
 Holding down the shift key when using the pencil tool on any image produces very different results.
 My samples continue to be knit on the 930 using img2track, a download program I find reliable and easy to use.
 The only errors in programming I have encountered were due to operator errors, not software ones.

 Since 2015 working with larger images has become far less daunting as my methods for color separations of mazes and mosaics have evolved.